 An introduction to information systems of particular relevance for geographers with special reference to computer-based systems for resource evaluation.
-Case study evaluation, application of the MAP and other GIS software.
+Problems of data structures. geocoding, and spatial identifiers.
+Model-based information systems.
+Project work: case study evaluation and the development of information systems for monitoring spatial change.